MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitaddphysicalconnections.md

 ## -description

-The **AcxCircuitAddPhysicalConnections** function adds physical connections to an existing ACX circuit.
+The **AcxCircuitAddPhysicalConnections** function adds physical connections to an ACXCIRCUIT.

 ## -parameters